drduh/macOS-Security-and-Privacy-Guide/README.md

     ChallengeResponseAuthentication no
     UsePAM no

- Confirm ssh is enabled or disabled with
+ Confirm sshd is enabled or disabled with:

     sudo lsof -ni TCP:22